SGLC: Semantic Graph-Guided Coarse-Fine-Refine Full Loop Closing for LiDAR SLAM

 \section{Related Work}

 \textbf{Handcrafted-based approaches.} These methods typically utilize the geometric features within the point cloud to describe it.
 In the early stages, Magnusson~\etalcite{Magnusson2009icra} explore the application of the Normal Distributions Transform (NDT) for surface representation to develop histogram descriptors based on surface orientation and smoothness.
-The descriptors perform well in different environments and provide the inspiration for subsequent NTD-based methods~\cite {Zaganidis2019iros,Zhou2021icra}.
-To quickly extract descriptors, some methods project point clouds into 2D plane~\cite{He2016iros,wang2020irosiris,Wang2020icraisc,li2021iros,kim2022tro} for encoding features.
+The descriptors perform well in different environments and provide the inspiration for subsequent NDT-based methods~\cite {Zaganidis2019iros,Zhou2021icra}.
+To quickly extract descriptors, some methods project point clouds into 2D plane~\cite{wang2020irosiris,Wang2020icraisc,li2021iros,kim2022tro} for encoding features.
 Among them, Scan Context (SC) family~\cite{Wang2020icraisc,kim2022tro,li2021iros} is widely used due to its high efficiency and good LCD performance.
 It converts the raw point cloud into a polar coordinate bird's eye view (BEV) and encodes the maximum height into the image bins.
-This yields rotation-invariant ring key descriptors for retrieval and a more detailed 2D image matrix for calculating similarity.
-Based on that, Wang~\etalcite{Wang2020icraisc} argue that intensity information of point cloud is effective for loop closing, so they encode the intensity property into SC.
-Recently, Cui~\etalcite{Cui2022ralO} propose BoW3D, a bag of words (BoW)-based method leveraging Link3D features~\cite{cui2024link3d}, which not only has robust LCD capability but also can estimate 6-DoF pose.
+This yields rotation-invariant ring key descriptors for retrieval and a more detailed 2D image matrix for calculating similarity. \difffirst{Based on that, Jiang~\etalcite{Jiang2023icra} employed a similar projection-based approach, but it generates multi-layered BEV images, which can effectively reduce the loss of height information.} Recently, Cui~\etalcite{Cui2022ralO} propose BoW3D, leveraging Link3D features~\cite{cui2024link3d} to build bag of words and estimate 6-DoF pose.